Cervical Cancer Prevention

 HPV is common.
 We don't know why certain women can clear HPV from their system.
 We do know that if they test positive, it's important to monitor changes to make sure the virus does get cleared and catch the changes before they progress into cancer.

 Take a step toward cervical cancer prevention!
-Schedule your well-woman appointment with pap test or make an appointment for your child to get vaccinated, contact the Crossing Rivers Health Clinic at 608.357.2500 or click here to make an appointment.
+Schedule your well-woman appointment with a pap test or make an appointment for your child to get vaccinated, contact the Crossing Rivers Health Clinic at 608.357.2500 or click here to make an appointment.
+If you have had an abnormal pap smear, the gynecology team at Crossing Rivers Health Center for Specialty Care encourages you to make an appointment.
+Meet Deborah Simon, Board-Certified Obstetrician/Gynecologist, and Jaime Peterson, Physician Assistant-Certified, Obstetrics and Gynecology, the gynecology team at Crossing Rivers Health Center for Specialty Care, and learn more about abnormal pap smears by clicking here.
+Treatment options are available.
+Together, we can determine the best option for you.